 World Heritage site Purnululu National Park, in the Kimberley region of Western Australia, covers 3000sq km of rugged country.
-Within its boundaries are the Bungle Bungles: a 350-million-year-old, sacred place for Aboriginal people for 40,000 years, but only a tourist destination since the 1980s.
+Within its boundaries are the Bungle Bungles: a 350-million-year-old, sacred place for Aboriginal people for the last 40,000 years.
+The destination has only been open to tourists since the 1980s.

 The striking ochre and black-striped beehive domes of the Bungle Bungle Range are the centrepiece of Purnululu.
 The towers rise 300m into the air and are made of sandstone shaped by rain over millions of years.
 The tiger stripes are caused by oxidised iron and algae.

 Take in the enormity of the range with a scenic flight.
 Helicopters and small planes leave from both inside the park and nearby Warmun, for those without access to a 4WD.

 After your flight, visit the domes on foot.
 The park has hundreds of kilometres of trails and you’ll be able to see ancient rock art, native wildlife and towering rock formations.

 Drive over to Kungkalanayi Lookout to watch the sky change colour over the western face of the Bungle Bungles at sunset.
 It’s an easy 15-minute walk to the lookout from the car park.

 Purnululu is chockablock with beautiful bushwalks.
 The most famous is also the easiest: Cathedral Gorge, a massive natural amphitheatre with incredible acoustics.
 If there aren’t too many people nearby, you can practice your vocal range.
 The trail to the gorge is three kilometres return.